 There are many issues that can and will affect your property.
 Read the title document carefully before making purchase.
 Being educated about these issues will help you avoid difficulties.
 Remember:

 - Different parcels of land may have different zoning.
 Check the Land Use Map at www.mdfoothills.com to confirm what the zoning is and what the permitted uses within that zone are.

 - Easements may require you to allow construction and maintenance of roads, power lines, water lines, sewer lines, etc. across your land.

 - Most property owners do not own the gas and mineral rights under their property.
 Owners of gas and mineral rights have the ability to change the surface characteristics in order to extract their gas and minerals.
 It is very important to know what may be located under the land and who owns them.
 Much of the rural land in Foothills County can be used for gas extraction and facilities.
 Be aware that adjacent gas extraction and facilities uses can expand and cause negative impacts on property and quality of life.

 - Fences that separate properties are often misaligned with the property lines.
 You can confirm the location of your property lines through survey of the land.

 - Many subdivisions have covenants that limit the use of the property.
 It is important to obtain a copy of the covenants (or confirm that there are none) and make sure that you can live with those rules.

 - The surrounding properties will probably not remain as they are indefinitely.
-You can check with the the MD of Foothills Planning Department to find out how the properties are designated and to see what future developments may be in the planning stages.
+You can check with the Foothills County Planning Department to find out how the properties are designated and to see what future developments may be in the planning stages.
 The view from your property may change.

 When the elements of nature are released, it can affect you in unexpected ways.
 Some thoughts to consider: